-Pre-construction will commence when weather conditions are favorable.
-The dredging project will create two staging areas.
+The project will have two staging areas.
 One staging area will be inside the existing maintenance yard where PGC houses mowers and other service vehicles.
-A second staging area will be situated southeast of the upper part of Wetland A, which has vehicle access to S.W.
-82nd Avenue.
+A second staging area will be situated in the 0.95-acre upland west of Wetland A and upgradient of the associated 50-foot setback (vegetated corridor).
+This vicinity has vehicle access to S.W.
+83rd Avenue via a gate and easement.
 This staging area is needed to park several pickup trucks, an excavator or dozer, and dump truck (if needed).
-The staging area will include surplus erosion control materials, piping, other building materials, and sediment bags.
-Where present, bare ground created by dredge or pumping activity will be seeded prior to autumn rains for desirable germination.
+The staging area will include a gravel driveway, plus storage for surplus erosion control materials, piping, and sediment bags.
+Any bare ground created in this staging area will be seeded prior to autumn rains for desirable germination.